Getting Started on Heroku with Ruby

 You can run a command, typically scripts and applications that are part of your app, in a one-off dyno using the heroku run

 command.
-It can also be used to launch a REPL process attached to your local terminal for experimenting in your app’s environment:
+You can also launch a REPL process attached to your local terminal for experimenting in your app’s environment:

 $ heroku run rails console